-Moreover, Avakaya even has a strong flavour of mustard and fenugreek.
+Moreover, Avakai Pickle even has a strong flavor of mustard and fenugreek.
 Made in almost every Andhraite’s household, a meal for them seems incomplete without the serving of Avakaya.

 You cal also add lots of chopped ginger to this pickle and make Allam Avakaya or add lots of garlic cloves and make Garlic Avakaya.

 This spicy accompaniment is relished with yogurt and steamed rice.
 Having eaten the same at one of my friend’s place who happens to be from Andhra Pradesh, I can say that when it comes to pickle, this Avakai scores ten on ten!

-Make sure that you relish Avakaya without fail this summer, read my easy recipe for the same and prepare a jarful of Avakaya soon!
+Make sure that you relish Aavakaya without fail this summer, read my easy recipe for the same and prepare a jarful of Avakaya soon!

 Use sour raw mango to make this mango pickle.
-They are the best when the season just starts for Mangoes that is in May June.
+They are the best when the season just starts for Mangoes that is in May or June.

 Cut them into even pieces.
 You can also get them cut from the vendors who have cutting machines.
 They sit all over the local vegetable market in India.